All Products

 Example:

-Create an account named "test" in the admin database, set the account password to 123456Aa, and assign the readAnyDatabase role to the account.
+Create a database account named test that belongs to the admin database, set the password to 123456Aa, and grant the readAnyDatabase role to the test account.

 db.getSiblingDB("admin").createUser({user: "test", pwd: "123456Aa", roles: [{role: "readAnyDatabase", db: "admin"}]})